bitrockteam/bitrock-website/src/blog/Bitrock DevOps Team joining HashiCorp EMEA Vault CHIP Virtual Bootcamp/bitrock-devops-team-joining-hashicorp-emea-vault-chip-virtual-bootcamp.md

 This comes after the great success of last week, which saw our DevOps Team members Matteo Gazzetta, Michael Tabolsky, Gianluca Mascolo, Francesco Bartolini and Simone Ripamonti successfully obtaining **HashiCorp Certification as Vault Associate**.
 A source of pride for the Bitrock community and a remarkable recognition of our DevOps Team expertise and know-how worldwide.

-With the Virtual Bootcamp, the Team is now ready to raise the bar and takes on a new challenge, proving that **there’s no limit to self-improvement and continuous learning**.
+With the Virtual Bootcamp, the Team is now ready to raise the bar and takes on a new challenge, proving that there’s no limit to self-improvement and continuous learning.

-**HashiCorp**

-**EMEA Vault CHIP Virtual Bootcamp**
+**HashiCorp EMEA Vault CHIP Virtual Bootcamp**

 **May 5–May 8, 2020**